onlineproducthouse/oph.tf.env/README.md

 ## Usage

 There are two ways to consume this module, that is:
-1. Use root module to provision the entire environment.
+1. Use root module to provision an entire environment.
-2. Use specific module directly.
+2. Use a specific module directly.

 The architecture provisioned here is distinguished between three layers, namely: